Nyawawa/calculator_app/README.md

 # Calculator web-service

-The calculator_app is a service that works like a calculator using GET requests.
+The calculator_app is a web-service build with ruby on rails that works like a calculator using GET requests.

 An expression forwarded as argument by a GET request is evaluated using the following grammar:
 ```